Chia-Network/drplotter/README.md

 drserver --port 8080
 ```

+> [!IMPORTANT]
+> Keep connected to drplotter.com to support development and avoid a temporary 10% drop in plot rewards.
+This measure, necessary for developer fee collection, ensures service continuity even if drplotter.com goes down.
+It's temporary until CHIP-22 integration is complete.

 ### 2. Set your DRSERVER_IP_ADDRESS environment variables

 Take note of what local ip address your drserver is running on.
 For every different machine you have running DrPlotter services, set the environment variable `DRSERVER_IP_ADDRESS`.